scolomar/dca/1-Installation_and_Configuration/1-Installation_and_configuration.md

 If you are not careful when installing Kubernetes, you will end up with a container platform that is potentially hackable.
 In any case, securing Kubernetes is not a trivial task.

-Default Docker networking is secure enough for any standard production deployment.
-At the same time Docker is fully configurable with different plugins and configuration files so as to customize the network, the storage or any other critical factor.
+The default Docker network is secure enough for any standard production deployment.
+At the same time, Docker is fully configurable with different plugins and configuration files to customize network, storage, or any other critical factor.

 You can install the Docker engine in both Windows and Linux platforms.
 Given that the container is using the Kernel of the host operating system if we want to run a Windows container then we will need to install the Docker enginer on a Windows server.